fl1wiki-mrteel/FlightOneWiki/Troubleshooting/README.md

     - On RevoltOSD/Millivolt bridge TX1/NOR

 <b>Solution:</b></br>
 Open FalcoX Configurator and paste the following lines one by one.
-Then restart your flightcontroller.
+Then restart your flightcontroller.</br>
+This solution will result in your sticks not being calibrated, so not a long term fix.</br>

 ```